-To facilitate effective learning, the Master of Divinity curriculum begins with a series of courses in Preparing for Theological Study.
-Then the curriculum focuses on developing skills for performing three major tasks: Interpreting Christian Scripture, Understanding Christian Life and Thought, and Ministering to Persons.
-The Master of Divinity culminates with courses focused on Integrating the Theory and Practice of Ministry.
+The Master of Divinity at Logsdon Seminary is a 75-hour program which requires at least three years to complete.
+The degree begins with a course in Preparing for Ministry.
+It then focuses on coursework that develops skills for performing three major tasks: Interpreting Christian Scripture, Understanding Christian Life and Thought, and Ministering to Persons.
+The Master of Divinity culminates in courses devoted to Integrating the Theory and Practice of Ministry.